-Austin, pictured here at his home church, Joyful Servant Lutheran in Newberg, has been a member of the George Fox Board of Trustees since 1982. en Austin does not want this to be another one of those boring donor appreciation articles.
+Austin, pictured here at his home church, Joyful Servant Lutheran in Newberg, has been a member of the George Fox Board of Trustees since 1982.

 The founder of dental equipment manufacturing giant A-dec and a man whose philanthropy has touched lives in his hometown of Newberg and across the globe, Austin undoubtedly has had many such pieces penned in his honor.
 But on this day he has more pressing matters to discuss.